 classes, courses Capitalize the official name of the course or class; otherwise, lowercase.

 composition titles Put quotation marks around the titles of research articles and papers, magazine and news articles, and book chapters.
 Italicize the titles of the journals, magazines or books in which they are published.
 Capitalize the first word, all nouns, all verbs (even short ones, like “is”), all adjectives, and all proper nouns.
 Lowercase articles, conjunctions and prepositions.
 For consistency, use this capitalization rule even if the original composition did not follow this same style.
+NOTE: This rule also applies to events in running text (not invitations or listings).

 Glenn College Associate Professor Noah Dormady published “The Cost-Effectiveness of Economic Resilience” in the International Journal of Production Economics.